Sequential stratified inference for the mean: Desirable properties: consistency and efficiency

 \subsubsection{Other betting strategies}

 We propose two additional betting strategies that, when paired with fixed stratum selections $S_t := S_t(\bs{\eta})$, are more tractable computationally than AGRAPA and other approximately Kelly-optimal bets.
-We present the strategies now and theoretically bound their stopping times for stratified point-mass populations, wherein $x_{ik} := \mu_k$.
-We discuss their computational properties in the next section.
+We present the strategies now and discuss their computational properties in the next section.